Planning to Move to Australia?

 I remember we were on a vacation in Paris and we were at Louvre Museum snapping pictures and then suddenly the light of my Mobile phone brightened, the golden mail had arrived stating “You have received an invitation to apply for a visa in SkillSelect.
 SkillSelect is a portal where you upload your documents for visa.
-It took me just a week to get the invitation as cutoff point was 70 during that time, and i had that marks.
+It took me just few weeks to get the invitation.

 Lodging Visa Application And Making Visa Payment

 Now that I had received the invitation to lodge visa, I had 60 days to do that or else the invitation would expire.
 Lodging visa application consisted of one monstrous task – making visa payment.
 It was monstrous in the sense that the amount itself was big enough and there was only few options to make the payment – The best was Paypal, so I created an account in paypal, transferred money from my bank account to PayPal account and paid the visa fees via that.

 Once the payment is done, you can start uploading all the documents which you used to claim points while filling EOI.

 Once, you have submitted all the documents, one of the Case Officer will be assigned to review your documents.
 Later they will ask for Police Clearance and Health Exam documents.
 I did all of them within a week time.